-1. Exercise: Take at least 4 days out of a week to work out, exercising doesn’t just mean lifting weights or hitting the iron!
-Cardiovascular health is equally important!
-Spend 2 days in a week working on your muscular strength, exercises like push ups, pull ups, body weight squats, planks, and lunges will do the magic.
+Take at least 4 days out in a week to work out.
+This does not mean go working out for two hours.
+Even 15 to 20 minutes worth of exercising on these four days will do the job.
+Exercising doesn’t necessarily mean lifting heavy weights, cardiovascular health is equally important!
+Spend 2 days in a week working on your muscular strength.
+Simple bodyweight exercises like push-ups, pull-ups, squats, planks, and lunges will do the magic.
 These exercises are enough to build a strong foundation!
-The other two days indulge in some cardiovascular exercises like running, swimming, football, or basketball.
-Spending 4 or even 3 days in a week with 45 minutes of time each of these days is more than enough to improve your fitness level and stay healthy, as scuba diving in itself is a physically demanding sport.
-But also, remember any sort of strenuous exercise 24 hours before and after a dive should be avoided as it may result in an increased chance of getting DCS as strenuous exercise leads to dehydration and muscle fatigue.
-So, plan your workout routine accordingly!
-Though light exercises won’t do you harm in any way.
+The other two days indulge in cardiovascular activities like running, swimming, football, or basketball.
+But also, remember any strenuous activity 24 hours before or after a dive may result in an increased chance of getting DCS as vigorous exercise leads to dehydration and muscle fatigue.
+So keep it light & simple, and plan your workouts accordingly.

-2. Diet: It is equally important to have a balanced diet every day consisting of a good ratio of proteins, carbohydrates, and fats.
-A good start would be a 40:30:30 ratio of carbs, proteins, and fats of your total daily calorie intake, but in case you are aiming for those abs then a 40:40:20 ratio will do better as more protein means more muscle haha.
-Good sources of carbohydrates include brown rice, potatoes, chapatis, bread, legumes, grains, starchy vegetables etc, whereas rich protein sources are lean meat, poultry, fish, dairy products, beans, seeds & nuts, and soy products.
-People think fats are bad but fats are equally important for your brain health!
+A balanced diet daily will ensure you get through the day with booming energy.
+It should consist of a good ratio of proteins, carbohydrates, and fats.
+A good start would be a 40:30:30 ratio of carbs, proteins, and fats of your total daily calorie intake.
+If in case you are aiming for those abs, then a 40:40:20 ratio will do better as more protein means more muscle.
+Rich protein sources are lean meat, poultry, fish, dairy products, beans, seeds & nuts, and soy products.
+In contrast, good sources of carbohydrates include brown rice, potatoes, chapatis, bread, legumes, grains, starchy vegetables etc. Fats are equally crucial for your brain & hormonal health.
 Good sources of fats include nuts, cheese, fatty fish, whole eggs and avocados.

-3. Yoga & Meditation: Spending 15 minutes in the morning stretching your body with some basic yoga poses will help you in recovery- mountain pose, cat pose, bridge pose, cobra pose, downward-facing dog pose etc. to name a few of them.
-Also, a 5-minute meditation session will calm down your mind providing you the required boost for the day ahead!
+Spending 15 minutes in the morning, stretching your body with some basic yoga poses will help you in recovery.
+Yoga poses like Mountain pose, cat pose, bridge pose, cobra pose, downward-facing dog pose can be an excellent start.
+Also, a 5-minute meditation session will calm down your mind providing you with the required boost for the day ahead!

-Hope you enjoyed our blog!
-Remember the 3 things mentioned above are like 3 pillars which will help you have a strong foundation towards staying fit and healthy to lead a long and strong life full of adventure 😀
+We hope you enjoyed the blog!
+Remember, the three things mentioned above are like the 3 pillars, which will help you have a strong foundation towards staying fit and healthy in the longer run.

 Beast, Tinku, Luna, Benji, And Lucy!